2023 Best Business Schools in Texas

 Wayland Baptist University ranked #17 on this year’s list.

-On average, students take out $26,096 in loans while pursuing their degree.
+By the time they get their degree, students from this school have racked up an average of $26,096 in student loans.
 During the early years of their career, Wayland Baptist University graduates make an average of $47,125 annually.

 University of Houston - Clear Lake ranked #18 on this year’s list.

-Abilene Christian University did quite well in this year’s ranking of the best places for business students.
-It came in at #19 on the list.
+Texas State University did quite well in this year’s ranking of the best places for business students.
+It came in at #21 on the list.

 University of Houston - Downtown did quite well in this year’s ranking of the best places for business students.
 It came in at #22 on the list.